shazzdev/codefield/Tutorial/hello.md

     return 0;
 }
 ```
-The Output will be print as `Hello World` on the console.
+The Output will be print in Console as follows `Hello World`
 ## Hello World using Strings
 You can also create a string to store `"Hello World"`.
 The below example helps us understand how to print Hello World in C using string